Download PDF

 Currency translation

-The financial statements of consolidated foreign companies prepared in foreign currencies are translated in accordance with the functional currency concept (IAS 21).
-The functional currency is the currency in which a foreign company predominantly generates its funds and makes payments.
-In the Uzin Utz Group, this is the respective local currency for almost all foreign companies.
-Since the companies conduct their business independently, the items in the balance sheet, including goodwill, are translated at the mean rate of exchange on the balance sheet date, equity is translated at historical rates, and expenses and income in the statement of comprehensive income are translated at weighted average rates for the year.
+The annual financial statements of consolidated foreign companies prepared in a foreign currency are translated in accordance with the functional currency concept (IAS 21).
+The functional currency is the currency in which a foreign company primarily generates its funds and makes payments.
+In the Uzin Utz Group, this is the respective national currency for almost all foreign companies.
+As the companies conduct their business independently, balance sheet items, including goodwill, are translated at the mean rate of exchange on the balance sheet date, equity is translated at historical rates and expenses and income in the statement of comprehensive income are translated at weighted average rates for the year.
 In accordance with IAS 21.27 ff., translation differences are recognized in other comprehensive income or in profit or loss, depending on the circumstances.
-Comprehensive income is transferred to the statement of financial position at the values determined in the statement of comprehensive income.
-It was not necessary to adjust the accounting in accordance with the rules of IAS 29 in conjunction with IFRIC 7, as the Uzin Utz Group does not have any subsidiaries based in hyperinflationary economies.
+Comprehensive income is recognized in the balance sheet at the values determined in the statement of comprehensive income.
+It was not necessary to adjust the accounting in accordance with the regulations of IAS 29 in conjunction with IFRIC 7, as the Uzin Utz Group does not have any subsidiaries based in hyperinflationary economies.

 The consolidated financial statements are prepared and presented in euros, the functional currency of the parent company.

-In the individual financial statements included, foreign currency transactions are recorded at the exchange rates prevailing at the time of the transaction.
-Resulting foreign currency receivables and payables are valued at the mean rate of exchange on the balance sheet date.
-Exchange gains or losses resulting from the valuation or settlement of foreign currency items are recognized in the statement of comprehensive income.
+In the individual financial statements included, foreign currency transactions are recognized at the exchange rates applicable at the time of the transaction.
+Resulting foreign currency receivables and liabilities are measured at the mean rate of exchange on the balance sheet date.
+Exchange rate gains or losses resulting from the measurement or settlement of foreign currency items are recognized in the statement of comprehensive income.
 Exchange rate differences arising from the translation of Group companies not reporting in euros are recognized in other comprehensive income.

-The main exchange rates for the Uzin Utz Group developed as follows:
+The main exchange rates for the Uzin Utz Group have developed as follows:

 Exchange rates Closing rates